Biological Sciences

 Th 10:10-11:25Tu 10:10-11:25Section/Call Number

-Marko JovanovicMichelle AttnerPrerequisites: one year of college chemistry or the written permission of either the instructor or the premedical adviser is required.
-Recommended as the introductory biology course for science majors who have completed a year of college chemistry and premedical students.
-The fundamental principles of biochemistry, molecular biology, and genetics.
-Website: http://www.columbia.edu/cu/biology/courses/c2005/index.html.
-SPS and TC students may register for this course, but they must first obtain the written permission of the instructor, by filling out a paper Registration Adjustment Form (Add/Drop form).
-The form can be downloaded at the URL below, but must be signed by the instructor and returned to the office of the registrar. registrar. http://registrar.columbia.edu/sites/default/files/content/reg-adjustment.pdf
+Alice HeicklenMary Ann PricePrerequisites: a course in college chemistry and BIOL UN2005 or BIOL UN2401, or the written permission of either the instructor or the premedical adviser.
+Cellular biology and development; physiology of cells and organisms.
+Same lectures as BIOL UN2006, but recitation is optional.
+For a detailed description of the differences between the two courses, see the course web site or http://www.columbia.edu/cu/biology/ug/advice/faqs/gs.html.
+SPS, Barnard, and TC students may register for this course, but they must first obtain the written permission of the instructor, by filling out a paper Registration Adjustment Form (Add/Drop form).
+The form can be downloaded at the URL below, but must be signed by the instructor and returned to the office of the registrar. http://registrar.columbia.edu/sites/default/files/content/reg-adjustment.pdf

 Course Number